Niagara (tug): Final voyage

-On the day of June 4, 1904 the Niagara was sailing from Sault Ste.
-Marie, Michigan to Duluth, Minnesota to tow some construction equipment owned by Hugo & Tims from Duluth, Minnesota To Lake Huron.
+On June 4, 1904, the Niagara was sailing from Sault Ste.
+Marie, Michigan, to Duluth, Minnesota, to tow some construction equipment owned by Hugo & Tims from Duluth, Minnesota, To Lake Huron.
 She was sailing in heavy weather when she ran aground on Knife Island.
 The crew of the Niagara claimed that the reason for their grounding was that their compass failed because it started detecting magnetic anomalies on the shoreline.
 Her captain ordered her engine to be reversed, but the strong winds and heavy seas drove her onto the rocks.
 Huge waves began to pound the Niagara; she began to break apart quickly.
 Distress calls that were being sent by the Niagara were heard in a village at the mouth of Knife River.
-The village's telegraph operator telegraphed the town of Two Harbors, Minnesota to request assistance.
+The village's telegraph operator telegraphed the town of Two Harbors, Minnesota, to request assistance.
 The steel tug Edna G was sent to rescue her crew.
-She quickly arrived to assist the Niagaras crew.
+She quickly arrived to assist the Niagara’s crew.
 The Edna G rescued the eleven crewmen and two passengers that were aboard.
 The only person who sustained an injury was Mrs. A. Merritt who cut her hand on a piece of broken glass while she was escaping her cabin.

-On June 16, 1904 the Duluth Evening News reported that the Niagara was quickly stripped of her boiler, engine, machinery, and iron and steel work, then the pieces were placed the machinery in the Whitney Brother's dock in Duluth, Minnesota.
+On June 16, 1904, the Duluth Evening News reported that the Niagara was quickly stripped of her boiler, engine, machinery, and iron and steel work, then the pieces were placed the machinery in the Whitney Brothers’ dock in Duluth, Minnesota.